094459/newsletter-oss-projects/README.md

 **svdxt-sagemaker-huggingface**

 [svdxt-sagemaker-huggingface](https://aws-oss.beachgeek.co.uk/3uo) is the latest demo repo from regular contributor Gary Stafford, that showcases some of the cool stuff Gary has been writing about in the generative AI space.
 This time he takes a look at the emerging field of generating videos through Stability AI's Stable Video Diffusion XT (SVT-XT).
 This foundation model is a diffusion model that takes in a still image as a conditioning frame and generates a video from it.(#196)

+**terraform-f1-telemetry-infra**

+[terraform-f1-telemetry-infra](https://aws-oss.beachgeek.co.uk/462) this project aims to develop a UDP listener to capture, parse, and visualise this data in real-time using various AWS services, including ECS, Elastic Load Balancing, and Route 53.
+A number of racing games on leading consoles provide the ability to send telemetry data to a target IP address, which this project will then ingest.
+Very cool stuff.(#205)

 **twinmaker-dynamicscenes-crossdock-demo**